 Remove Defamatory OpenTable Restaurant Reviews with an Internet Defamation Removal Lawyer

 At Meyers Roman Friedberg and Lewis LPA, our Internet defamation removal lawyers understand the damage that false negative reviews can cause.
 Our attorneys are dedicated to getting defamatory reviews removed as quickly as possible and limiting the damage they can cause.
-To schedule a free and confidential legal consultation, call our firm at 216-373-7706 or schedule a meeting online.
+To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online.